georgeerol/DeepLearningDroneSimulator/README.md

 ### What is a Fully Convolutional Network?

 A typical convolutional neural network might consist of a series of convolution layers.
-Followed by  fully connected layers and ultimately a soft max activation function.
+Followed by fully connected layers and ultimately a softmax activation function.
-It s a great architecture for a classification task like  this a picture of a hotdog ?
+It's a great architecture for a classification task like this a picture of a hotdog?

   ![Semantic Segmentation](./misc/ConvolutionalNeuralNetwork.png)

 But what if we want to change our task ever so slighty.
-We want to answer the question, where in this pictute is the hotdog?The question is much more difficult to answer since fully connected layers don't preserve spatial information.
+We want to answer the question, where in this picture is the hotdog?The question is much more difficult to solve since fully connected layers don't preserve spatial information.
 However if, we change the  C from connected to convolutional, we can integrate convolutions directly into the layer to create fully convolutional network.
 It help us answer where is the hotdog question because while doing the